dmcpatrimonio/operative-history/index.md

 and what it makes.
-This crisis, as described by Muratori, lay in the social desire to preserve the coherence of traditional territories in an age when the 'spontaneous' and incremental practice that hand given rise to them was being lost to the 'self-conscious' and destructive practices of modern architecture [@muratori:1967civilta, 24].
+This crisis, as described by Muratori, lay in the social desire to preserve the coherence of traditional territories in an age when the 'spontaneous' and incremental practice that hand given rise to them (@fig:roma-proc) was being lost to the 'self-conscious' and destructive practices of modern architecture [@muratori:1967civilta, 24].
 To this end, the processes that gave rise to the mature traditional city ought not be seen merely as products of their (past) ages.
-Rather, they were intrinsically legitimate and necessary means of carrying on the city-building process, *because* the city was by definition the outcome of such processes---and departing from them would entail building anything *but* a real city [@moschini:2013saverio, 176].
+Rather, they were intrinsically legitimate and necessary means of carrying on the city-building process, *because* the city was by definition the outcome of such processes (@fig:barene)---and departing from them would entail building anything *but* a real city [@moschini:2013saverio, 176].
 In turn, Muratori saw the crafting of a historical narrative as analogous to the process of city-building, inasmuch as either is only legitimate when it